 - Can of sliced peaches – with the juice and all, I used this one with lower sugar, you just dump it right in (I sliced the peaches into smaller pieces right in the can just so they would spread out a bit more)

 - Ice cream if you want to top it with that – and you should……

-After you try this here are a few other easy dump cakes you should make:
+After you try this there are a few other easy dump cakes like our peach angel food cake you should make:

 - Cranberry apple cobbler

 Here’s the printable directions for dump peach cobbler or peach dump cake you might call it.